 Maryland car insurance rates by company

-Every car insurance company in Maryland sets its own rates, which will change based on your driving profile, where you live and the coverages you need.
-Some companies offer the cheapest rates, while others offer other incentives that could make paying a higher premium more worthwhile for the right driver.
-The chart below shows the average rates for minimum liability and full coverage based on the same driver profile so you can see the difference in car insurance premiums.
+Every car insurance company in Maryland sets its own rates, which will vary based on your driving profile, where you live and the coverages you need.
+Based on our research, USAA has the cheapest average rates for full coverage and Allstate has the cheapest average rates for minimum coverage in Maryland.

 Maryland car insurance rates by city